zach-king/CoolPython/book/chapter03.md

 The primary benefit of asymmetric algorithms is that it does not need to communicate, or distribute, keys at all.
 The number of keys is effectively twice the number of "subjects" (i.e. people), or *2n*, which tells us the complexity analysis of these algorithms is *O(n)*.

 ### Symmetric Algorithms
+Symmetric, or *secret key* algorithms use the same key for both encryption and decryption.
+Typically, these keys are randomly generated *n*-bit strings, and key sizes are not necessarily related to the security of the encryption.

+This algorithm requires that the key be shared between a pair of users; or with several users, each pair of users shares one key.
+Please note that the keys in asymmetric algorithms and symmetric algorithms are not directly comparable.

+### Stream Ciphers

+### Block Ciphers

 ---